AtsuMatsui/Write-to-BD-Tools/README.md

 ## Demo
 Check out a quick guide on how to use the tool: [Watch the Tool Demo](https://youtu.be/JPRIZQytD1I)

+## Compatibility
+Tested in Nuke 15.1v2 (X & Indie) on Windows.
+Likely compatible with other Nuke 15+ versions (Python 3).

 ## Download
 [Click here for the latest release](https://github.com/AtsuMatsui/Write-to-BD-Tools/releases/tag/Write-to-BD-v1.0.0)